DataDog/dd-trace-js/docs/API.md

 ```

 **Note**: `async/await` cannot be bound and always execute in the scope where
 `await` was called.
-It binding `async/await` is needed, the promise must be
+If binding `async/await` is needed, the promise must be
 wrapped by a function.

 <h6>Event emitter binding</h6>